WillieJJR/K-Means-Dash-WebApp/README.md

 ### **Caveat**

-This is still a Work-in-progress - the aesthetics will be updated at a later time
+This is still a Work-in-progress - the aesthetics will be updated at a later time.